0xCarti/InvoiceManager/README.md

 - `example_vendors.csv`
 - `example_users.csv`

-Visit **Control Panel → Data Imports** in the web interface and click the corresponding button to import each dataset.
+Visit **Control Panel → Data Imports** in the web interface, choose the appropriate CSV file, and click the corresponding button to import each dataset.

 ## Test Defaults